エジプト

 • All entrance fees

-• Daily lunch at local restaurants
+• Daily lunches at local restaurants

 • Mineral water during sightseeing